codeforokc/school-finder/data_ingest_node/README.md

 ## Technical Details

 This is a node application that is designed be run against data sets provided by data.okc.gov.
 Node 0.10.x is required to run this app.
-It specifically takes in the CSV products provided by the city and returns a geojson FeatureCollection or topojson with the derived data.
+It specifically takes in the semicolon delimited data files provided by the city and returns a geojson FeatureCollection or topojson with the derived data.

 ## App structure